 To be on the safe side, I set up an automatic transfer of $1 every 2 months.
 To set this up in Ally, log into your Ally account and select Make a Transfer.
 Then schedule a transfer of $1 from your Ally account into your Netspend account.
 For frequency, set it to transfer the $1 every 2 months.
 By doing this, we’ll never have to worry about any inactivity fee because there will be a $1 deposit onto the debit card every 60 days or so.

-One thing to remember is that, if you’re automating your $1 transfers from a savings account, you’re limited to 6 transfers per statement period.
-As a result, if you’re using a savings account to do your automatic transfers, you’ll need to stagger them out over different months so that you don’t hit 6 transfers in one month (i.e. 5 transfers in 1 month and 4 transfers in another month).
+One thing to remember is that, if you’re automating your $1 transfers from a savings account, you’re limited to 6 transfers per statement period by federal law.
+As a result, if you’re using a savings account to do your automatic transfers, you’ll need to stagger them out over different months so that you don’t hit 6 transfers in one month (i.e. do 5 transfers in 1 month and 4 transfers in another month).

-The easier way is to do the automated $1 transfers from a checking account.
-I set up an Ally checking account and have all of my transfers scheduled for the same day every 2 months.
+The easier way is to do your automated $1 transfers from a checking account.
+You can set one up in Ally at the same time you set up your savings account.
+I set up an Ally checking account and have all of my $1` transfers scheduled for the same day every 2 months.

 8. Repeat The Above Steps With Each New Account.

 You’ll need to do the above steps four more times if you want to put the full $5,000 away with Netspend.
 If there are two people in your household, each of you can open up five total accounts, for a total of $10,000 ($5,000 for each of you) in your Netspend accounts.

 Here are the remaining four cards you’ll need to open: